 Lawyer, Trade-mark Agent

-Dr. Stott’s graduate research involved the synthesis and study of metal-organic hybrid materials.
-Her research has been published in scientific journals.
+Dr. Stott’s graduate research involved the synthesis and study of metal-organic hybrid materials and her research has been published in scientific journals.

 Prior to joining our Toronto office, Dr. Stott practised with a leading national IP boutique.